getodk/docs/form-widgets.rst

 An audio recording collector.

 .. image:: /img/form-widgets/audio-start.*
   :alt: The Audio form widget as displayed in the ODK Collect App on an Android phone.
 The question text is "Please record your name."
-There are three buttons: Record Sound, Choose Sound, and Play Sound.
+There are three buttons: Record Sound, Choose Sound and Play Sound.
 The "Play Sound" button is disabled.

 .. need to complete the audio widget sequence of images